 In 2015, Georgia passed a new law allowing treatment coverage for children with autism-related disorders.
 Under the legislation, some children are deemed eligible for up to $30,000 in annual insurance coverage for treatment.

-A previous version of this story highlighted hyperbaric oxygen therapy, which has faced scrutiny from the medical community, which cites a lack of evidence that it is an effective treatment for autism.
+A previous version of this story highlighted hyperbaric oxygen therapy, which has faced scrutiny from members of the medical community for insufficient evidence as an effective treatment for autism.